chelkyl/MeTube/README.md

    ```
    cd server/server
    ```
-4. Edit the file named '.env' with the following and fill in the `<variables>` with your buffet database info
+4. Copy the file named '.env.template' as '.env' which contains the following and fill in the `<variables>` with your buffet database info
    - the host, port, and dialect probably do not need to be changed
    ```
    DB_USER=<username>